I am Telling You Everything About My Bulimia StoryWhat it really took me to fully recover from a 15-year struggle with full-blown bulimia...

 I am Telling You Everything About My Bulimia Story…

-Today I want to share some very deep and personal things about me and my bulimia story that I never thought I would share with anyone.
+Today I’d like to share some very deep and personal things about me and my bulimia story that I never thought I would share with anyone.
 Never ever!

 Here Is Everything About My Bulimia Story…